paulschellin/Waveform/README.md

 It is likely that the compound assignment operators and other arithmetic operators will be deprecated because they no longer have a straightforward, obvious meaning when dealing with generalized transforms.

 The functionality can probably be better provided by explicit friend functions which accept one Waveform and one other container as arguments.
 The details of these friend functions are not trivial and will take time to complete.

+If you have any ideas, comments, criticism, or feature requests, please contact me via [email](paulschellin@gmail.com) or create an "Issue" on github and I'll work with you to improve this library.